zaptst/zap/README.md

 { ... "source": "/path/to/project/test.js:42:6" ... } // filepath:line:column
 ```

-File paths should be `/absolute`, lines are 1-index based, columns are 0-index based
+File paths should be absolute, lines are 1-index based, columns are 0-index
+based.

 #### `message`

-A string describing the event.
+The description of the event.

 ```js
 { "kind": "suite" ... "message": "DatabaseConnection" ... }